-Graduate students and postdocs attend monthly Industrial and Government Labs Seminars and participate in our annual Poster Night and annual PCCM Symposium, which provide opportunities for sharing research with peers and faculty.
+Graduate students and postdocs attend monthly Industrial and Government Labs Seminars and participate in our annual Poster Night, which provide opportunities for sharing research with peers and faculty.

 Both Princeton and non-Princeton graduate students and postdocs are invited to the Princeton Summer School on Condensed Matter Physics, a four-day program focused on theoretical and experimental physics.
 This program, together with the other initiatives, provide valuable educational opportunities for graduate students and postdoctoral researchers, and we are committed to continuing and improving them over the next project cycle.

-PCCM also conducts the annual Science Communication and Education Network (SCENe) workshop based on the NSF-funded Portal to the Public approach to hone science communication skills and interactions with a community of researchers who share an interest in science outreach.
+PCCM also conducts Science Communication and Education Network (SCENe) workshops based on the NSF-funded Portal to the Public approach to hone science communication skills and interactions with a community of researchers who share an interest in science outreach.
 This workshop is available to Princeton and CSUN graduate students and postdocs.

 Videos of Educational Programs (also view on YouTube):

 Princeton University Materials Academy (PUMA) 2014

 WNJN covers the PUMA Spy Academy 2004